 Contact or Call us today at 951-530-3711 to set up your Free Case Review and Complimentary Consultation.

 Wrongful death is any death caused by a negligent, careless, intentional or reckless act of another person or corporation.

-The required elements for a Riverside wrongful death case include:
+The required elements for a wrongful death claim include:

 If you are able to prove that you will experience severe future emotional and financial hardship as a result of the fatal injury or accident of this person, per California law there are three kinds of damages you may be entitled to claim:

 - The loss of the love, companionship, comfort, affection, society, solace, moral support, and (if a spouse is a claimant) consortium of the decedent

 - The value of the household services the decedent would have provided in the future

 - The value of the financial support which the claimant would have received from the decedent but for the death.